 Topping out at 180 metres, Atlassian’s new timber headquarters will have a glass and steel facade with solar panels incorporated into the sides, along with a mix of indoor and planted terraces with natural ventilation.

 Atlassian is set to partner up with listed real estate player Dexus to deliver the project, with the country’s largest office landlord poised to take a 50-plus per cent stake in the building once construction is completed.

-• Designed by New York-based architects SHoP and Australian practice BVN
+• Designed by SHoP and BVN

 • Set to become the tallest timber structure in Australia